techidaily/site-win11-tips/source/_posts/conquering-files-and-folders-win-1011-edition.md

 ## 2\.
 Merge Folders Using a PowerShell Script

  PowerShell is a powerful automation shell utility.
-You can learn the[essential PowerShell cmdlets](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) to automate everyday tasks with a script.
+You can learn the [essential PowerShell cmdlets](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) to automate everyday tasks with a script.

  Similarly, you can use a PowerShell script to merge folders in Windows 10 and 11\.
 This is a handy way to merge multiple folders without copying and pasting them one by one.